 To play devil’s advocate, the Emperor can represent leadership that is too strong, so we will all need to be mindful of who we entrust power to in our lives, whether that is on the political or personal stage.

 2019 was a Hanged Man year.
 Much knowledge was gained, many things that were previously hidden came to light, we were able to see world events from new perspectives, and yet in many ways we were at a standstill.
 We were powerless to take action or initiate change.
 The shift into the Emperor changes that, we are going into a time of decisive action.
 This year, we can lay the foundation for future prosperity, for ourselves and for the world as a whole, if we act ethically, honourably, and determination to see things through.

-Considering the direction that politics and world events have gone over the course of 2019, Justice gives me hope.
+Considering the direction that politics and world events have gone over the course of 2019, The Emperor gives me hope.

 Now…What is YOUR personal Tarot Year Card?
 And what does that mean?